DataOne/DO4APPointments/README.md

 - **Copy to clipboard** - this does not work in every browser
 - **Write a mail** with link already filled in the body

 When users click on your link the Add-In opens with the specified event shown in a dialog.
-Now your friend is able to vote for one ore more date/time proposals which are proper for him/her.
+Now your friend is able to vote for one or more appointment proposals which are proper for him/her.

-The time with the most votes is highlighted:
+The appointment with the most votes is highlighted:
 ![grafik](https://cloud.githubusercontent.com/assets/25846873/25009664/b836fba4-2067-11e7-9268-3a1979b03870.png)

 **Hint:** Only users which have access to your superior SharePoint site can access your event.